 House Content Ratings

-These are AngryPages house ratings for written publishing.
-We borrow familiar U.S. film and TV language, but we map it to the written experience readers actually encounter on-page.
+AngryPages uses house ratings for publishing.
+We borrow familiar U.S. film and TV language, but apply it to the written experience readers encounter on the page.

 American Psycho